Accident Lawyer

 - Misjudging the Cyclist: The Illinois Bicycle Rules of the Road prohibit drivers from operating their motor vehicles unnecessarily close to, toward, or near a bicyclist in a reckless manner.

-Injuries Sustained by Bicyclists in Sideswipe Accidents
+Common Injuries in Sideswipe Bicycle Accidents

 Sideswiping a bicycle can often result in devastating injuries, including death.
 Some injuries are commonly found in accident victims.